As a merit badge counselor, your mission is to join fun with learning. You are both a teacher and mentor to

-- Application for Merit Badge (commonly known as the "blue card"), No. 34124
+Application for Merit Badge (commonly known as the "blue card"), No. 34124

 Updated yearly, this book contains the complete, official requirements for all BSA merit badges, ranks,

-pamphlet; therefore, the Boy Scout Requirements takes precedence.
+therefore, the Scouts BSA Requirements takes precedence.

-- Merit Badge Pamphlet Series
+Merit Badge Pamphlet Series

 earn the merit badge.
 At times, the requirements presented in the merit badge pamphlet may not match those

-in the current edition of the Boy Scout Requirements book.
-The Boy
+in the current edition of the Scouts BSA Requirements book.
+The Scouts BSA

 Requirements criteria take precedence.